SolidBlock-cn/mishanguc/UpdateLog-en.md

 Fixed following issues:

 - Hung sign and hung sign bar blocks are not mirrored correctly.
-- When holding some tools, the ShapeContext is ignored when drawing outline。
+- When holding some tools, the ShapeContext is ignored when drawing outline.

 ### 0.2.0